 Anyone who’s dismissed the Bloons series for appearing childish, basic, or highly microtransaction-y should think again, since Bloons TD 6 is nothing less than the highest-rated tower defense game on Steam.
 The games are deliberately cartoony by nature – you place monkeys with special powers around a map to protect it from malevolent balloons.

-The gameplay focuses on characters rather than structures, who can be upgraded, levelled-up, and given better equipment.
+The gameplay focuses on characters rather than structures, who can be upgraded, leveled up, and given better equipment.
 There’s an almost XCOM-level of squad management here, which elevates Bloons TD 6 to a whole new plane of addiction.

-From here, players are thrown into a small arena where enemies attack in waves from specific directions, if that sounds familiar.
-Each class has its own defenses to place, which can be repaired, sold, or upgraded, but they can’t do all the work —the player has to get stuck in too.
+From here, players are thrown into a small arena where enemies attack in waves from specific directions.
+Each class has its own defences to place, which can be repaired, sold, or upgraded, but they can’t do all the work —the player has to get stuck in too.

-Anomaly: Warzone Earth is a complete reversal of the tower defense genre – the player instead controls the units they’re trying to sneak past the defenses in order to attack.
+Anomaly: Warzone Earth is a complete reversal of the tower defense genre – the player instead controls the units they’re trying to sneak past the defences in order to attack.
 It’s tower offence.

-After plotting a course through an alien-controlled hellscape, players have to keep their limited units healthy, upgrading them wherever possible, in order to make it to the objective while attacking the various tower defenses along the way.
+After plotting a course through an alien-controlled hellscape, players must keep their limited units healthy, upgrading them wherever possible, to make it to the objective while attacking the various tower defenses along the way.
 It’s not the longest game on this list, but it’s an innovative and fun spin on the genre.

 From Psychonauts developer Double Fine comes this underrated third-person mech combat/tower defense mash-up.
 In the aftermath of WW1, a crazed scientist tries to take over the world with his army of killer televisions, but luckily the chaps of the mobile trench division are here to save the day.

 Bardbarian features a barbarian named Brad who hung up his axe to play guitar instead.
-By playing sick tunes Brad can call several fighters to follow him, who attack enemies when they get close.
-It’s a tower defense game where the defenses accompany the player around the battlefield.
+By playing sick tunes, Brad can call several fighters to follow him, who attack enemies when they get close.
+It’s a tower defense game where the defences accompany the player around the battlefield.